CLI Reference

 Indirect Start Pointer

-pointer in which case the pointed-to pointer
+By enabling -findirect-start-ptr, the _feed function instead takes a const uint8_t ** for the start pointer in which case the pointed-to pointer

 will be incremented as characters are read.
 The final value depends on the return value: